andrewdavidmackenzie/flow/flowstdlib/src/matrix/transpose/transpose.md

 ## Transpose (//flowstdlib/data/transpose)
-Transpose a matricies rows and columns
+Transpose a matrix's rows and columns

 ### Include using
 ```toml